-Importance: Success in school depends on several factors, but the prime factor is regular attendance.
+Importance: The school requires all students to attend school regularly in accordance with the laws of Wisconsin.
+These laws are additionally supported by City Ordinance and School Board Policy.
+Importantly, student success in school depends on several factors, but the prime factor is regular attendance.
 This good habit carries over into our jobs long after we leave high school.
 Careful consideration should be given by both parent and student before a loss of school time is incurred for reasons that are not serious or in the nature of an emergency.

-Responsibilities: Wisconsin State Statutes 118.15 & 118.16 call for compulsory school attendance for any child between 5 and 18 years of age.
-Moreover, it places responsibility for attendance during the full period and hours the school is in session" with each student and parent/guardian.
-Whenever it is necessary for a student to be absent, the parent or guardian must notify the school office before 9:30 a.m. on the day of the absence to inform the school of the absence and the reason.
-Written notes, emails or calls from parent/guardian(s) on the following day will not be accepted.
-There is 24-hour telephone access for reporting absences.
-The number to call is 920-294-6411 ext 1125.
+Responsibilities: Wisconsin State Statutes 118.15 & 118.16 call for compulsory school attendance for any child between 6 and 18 years of age.
+Moreover, it places responsibility for attendance during the full period and hours the school is "in session" with each student and parent/guardian.